Student Catholic Action: Our Story

-SCAP is a campus-based organization that forms students to become socially aware and effective leaders in the community through the five areas of concerns- (1) Values Education, (2) Social Justice, (3) Environmental Sustainability, (4) Science and Technology, (5) IT and Social Media.
+SCAP is a campus-based organization that forms students to become socially aware and effective leaders in the community through the five areas of concern: (1) Values Education, (2) Social Justice, (3) Environmental Sustainability, (4) Science and Technology, (5) IT and Social Media.
 SCAP serves more than 80 years of molding consistent student leaders for the church and society.
 It applies the inquiry method of see-judge-act in seeing reality and deeply reflecting its actions.
-The organization was founded by Columban priest, Fr.
-Edward McCarthy, SSC in UP Manila.
-It started as a scholastic philosophy club with an aim to counter the anti-Christian attacks of the growing atheism in the campus on April 12, 1936.
+The organization was founded by Columban priest, Edward McCarthy, SSC in University of the Philippines Manila.
+It started as a scholastic philosophy club with an aim to counter anti-Christian attacks of growing atheism in the campus on April 12, 1936.

-The Student Catholic Action has its own share of Magsaysay Awardees in the person of Chief Justice Hilario Davide in the category of government service.
+The Student Catholic Action has its own share of Ramon Magsaysay Award laureates, in the person of Chief Justice Hilario Davide in the category of government service.
 SCA alumni shone in the other sectors of society.
-In the field of governance, the late Senator Raul Roco exemplified the virtue of Christian leadership.
-CHED Commissioner Patricia Licuanan dedicated herself to education and women.
-SCAP also contributed many talents in the field of NGO work.
-Ms Carmencita Abella, Magsaysay Awards Foundation President and Ms Fe Revita - Arriola of the Consuelo Foundation are worth mentioning.
-No less than Luis Antonio Cardinal Tagle of the Archdiocese of Manila and Archbishop Antonio Ledesma, SJ are inducted SCAns.
-Presently, SCAP is present in over 20 arch/dioceses in the country clustered into six, namely, Northern Luzon, Central Luzon, Southern Luzon, National Capital Region, Visayas and Mindanao.
+In governance, late Senator Raul Roco exemplified the virtue of Christian leadership, while CHED Commissioner Patricia Licuanan dedicated herself to education and women.
+SCAP also contributed many talents in the field of NGO work, such as Carmencita Abella, Magsaysay Awards Foundation President, and Fe Revita-Arriola of the Consuelo Foundation.
+Cardinal Luis Antonio Tagle, the 32nd Archbishop of Manila and one of two Pro-Prefects of the Dicastery for Evangelization, and Archbishop Antonio Ledesma, are inducted members.

+SCAP is present in over 20 dioceses and archdiocese in the country in six clusters: Northern Luzon, Central Luzon, Southern Luzon, National Capital Region, Visayas and Mindanao.